tve/sensorgnome-build/SOFTWARE.md

   the exact use-case is not obvious when considering that each Sensorgnome does need some interactive configuration and verification that all the radios and connectivity work as intended.

+#### Does the hot-spot turn on at boot time?

+Currently the hot-spot always turns on at boot time.
+It can be turned on/off on the network tab of the web UI.
+It is planned to provide a switch to enable/disable it at boot, but for the moment to facilitate debugging the hot-spot is always on at boot.

+#### What are hostnames of the form 192-168-0-18.my.local-ip.co for?

+The local-ip.co host names have to do with HTTPS.
+A host name of the form `A-B-C-D.my.local-ip.co` resolves to the IP address `A.B.C.D`, this is how the connection is routed to the Sensorgnome.
+The Sensorgnome's web server holds a wildcard TLS certificate for `*.my.local-ip.co` which allows the user's web server to connect without warning or issues.

+The wildcard certificate is issued by Lets Encrypt and has a validity duration of 3 months.
+This means that the certificate needs to be updated by some means, this is not currently implemented.

+Note: it is planned to switch to similar host names ending in 'my.sensorgnome.net' or similar in the future.

+#### Why doesn't the Sensorgnome use a self-signed certificate?

+Browser support for self-signed certificates has been steadily shrinking.
+The warnings have been getting more dire and some browsers on some operating systems have eliminated support entirely.
+Initial testing with self-signed certificates resulted in lots of difficulties and confusion.

 #### What are all the partitions on the SDcard for?